biosimulations/biosimulations/docs/concepts/conventions/simulation-project-metadata.md

 ## Overview

-Metadata about COMBINE/OMEX archives should be annotated using triples of subjects, predicates, and objects in RDF XML files according to the OMEX Metadata guidelines.
+Metadata about COMBINE/OMEX archives should be annotated using triples of subjects, predicates, and objects in RDF XML files according to the [OMEX Metadata guidelines](https://doi.org/10.1515/jib-2021-0020).

-On top of these guidelines, BioSimulations recommends the predicates and identifier namespaces described below.
+On top of these guidelines, we recommend the predicates and identifier namespaces described below.
 In addition, the URI for each object should be annotated using `http://dublincore.org/specifications/dublin-core/dcmi-terms/identifier` and a human-readable description of each object should be annotated using `http://www.w3.org/2000/01/rdf-schema#label`.
-Futhermore, alternative predicates should also be described using `http://dublincore.org/specifications/dublin-core/dcmi-terms/description`
+Futhermore, alternative predicates should also be described using `http://dublincore.org/specifications/dublin-core/dcmi-terms/description`.

 ## Recommended URIs for COMBINE/OMEX archives and the contents

 COMBINE/OMEX archives should be referenced using unique identifiers which begin with the prefix `http://omex-library.org/` and end with the file extension `.omex` (e.g., `http://omex-library.org/BioSimulations-0001.omex`).
-We recommend using identifiers that are a concatenation of `http://omex-library.org/` and the filename of the COMBINE archive (e.g., `BioSimulations-0001.omex`).
+We recommend using identifiers that are a concatenation of `http://omex-library.org/` and the local filename of the COMBINE archive (e.g., `BioSimulations-0001.omex`).

 Files in COMBINE archives should be referenced by concatenating the above identifiers with their location within their parent COMBINE archives (e.g., `http://omex-library.org/BioSimulations-0001.omex/simulation.sedml`).